luispabon/superagent-retry-delay/README.md

 const supertest = require('supertest');
 ```

+## Mocha users

+  Ensure your mocha timeout for tests (default is 2000ms) is long enough to accommodate for all possible retries, including the specified delays.

 ## Retrying Cases

-  Currently the retrying logic checks for any error.
+  Currently the retrying logic checks for any error, but it will allow a list of status codes to avoid retrying - this is handy if you're testing say 404's.

 ## License